 Our early entries might simply be “caught myself berating myself today and chose something more positive to say to myself”.
 And with time our entries may become, “I stood my ground at today’s meeting, speaking with confidence and passion.”

 These are positive statements that we say about ourselves.
 Stick them on post-it notes around the bathroom mirror or on the fridge!
 Say them daily.

 These techniques work best as a set.
-And they work best when we apply some self-love and self-forgiveness as we learn and trip up along the way.
+And they work best when we apply some self-forgiveness as we learn and trip up along the way.

 “Loving ourselves is about feelings, boundaries and language.
 None of these take time or energy away from our busy caring lives.
 But they will definitely enhance our lives.”

 If this has really struck a chord with you, then you may be feeling somewhat emotional.
 That's a healthy response and the start of great healing.